 Substance Detox in a Safe Environment

-Detoxification is really only the first stage of addiction treatment.
-Medically supervised detoxification is a huge benefit of residential treatment, as around-the-clock care can help ease any withdrawal symptoms and ensure that the individual’s body systems are healthy and working properly.
+The first stage of addiction treatment, medically supervised detoxification is a huge benefit of residential treatment.
+Around-the-clock care helps ease withdrawal symptoms and ensures that the individual’s body systems are healthy and working properly.
 Often, substance use leads to severe neglect of health and nutrition.
 Residential care offers nutritional support, health monitoring and wellness options that outpatient treatment cannot offer.

 In-Depth Therapy and Counseling

-Group therapy offers a safe space where each individual can connect to others who are on the same journey.
-Even difficult addiction histories can benefit from a supportive group of peers in the right environment.
+With inpatient residential care, counseling professionals are generally always close-at-hand, with very little wait time.
+In addition, residential care offers group therapy in a safe space where you can connect to others who are on the same journey.
+Even difficult addiction situations can benefit from a supportive group of peers in the right environment.
 Group therapy is led by experienced and licensed mental health care and recovery professionals.

-Although not everyone requires medication assistance, medications can be used in treatment also as needed.
-With inpatient care, the doctors are able to monitor your reactions to the medications used in your treatment closely.
+Although not everyone requires medication assistance, medications can be used in treatment as needed.
+With inpatient care, licensed medical staff members are able to monitor your reactions to the medications that used in your treatment.
 They will note your honest opinions and physical response with any potential treatment, and will work alongside you to achieve great results.
-Also, if you have questions regarding the medication use or symptoms associated with it, the answers will be right there on-site.
+Also, if you have questions regarding the medication use or symptoms associated with it, the answers are right there on-site.

-You may determine that certain things that were common in your past are just not an option as part of your daily life anymore.
-One way that you can do this is by being open with your care team and even supportive peers about the life that you had before rehab, being open to suggestions about what sorts of changes you may need to make to your environment and social habits after treatment.
+During treatment, you may determine that certain things that were common in your past are not an option for your future.
+One way that you can do this is by being open with your care team and supportive peers about the life that you had before rehab, being open to suggestions about what sorts of changes you may need to make to your environment and social habits after treatment.

-- It is critical to remain in treatment long enough to get good results
+- Treatment that lasts long enough to get optimal results

-- Medications combined with counseling and behavioral therapy are often effective
+- Medications combined with counseling and behavioral therapy as needed

-- Drug use must be continually monitored during rehabilitation treatment 1
+- Continual monitoring of possible substance use during rehabilitation treatment 1

-Comprehensive addiction treatment for substance abuse can include professional help in the following facets of your life:
+Comprehensive addiction treatment can include professional help in the following facets of your life:

 - Medical treatment